share-ready video preset

 Video for Telegram with local inspection and honest browser support.

 Use this page when you need a cleaner share-ready clip for Telegram or similar messaging flows.
-The route starts from a compact preset, keeps the browser capability panel visible, and avoids pretending that preview support automatically means final export support.
+The page starts from a compact preset, keeps the browser capability panel visible, and avoids pretending that preview support automatically means final export support.

 ScopeVideo for Telegram